 LADBS is going to be the main agency with which you (and your contractors) will work.
 It’s where you’ll get your building permits and occupancy certificate.
 They will conduct a plan check, issue building permits, and then perform inspections throughout the process.

-Specifically, LADBS reviews your construction documents for handicap accessibility (ADA) and checks all proposed mechanical, electrical and plumbing improvements to ensure they meet the current building codes.
+Specifically, LADBS reviews your construction documents for Accessibility (ADA) and checks all proposed mechanical, electrical and plumbing improvements to ensure they meet the current building codes.

 They also assess whether your project meets the new “green code.”